awkena/panGenomeBreedr/docs/reference/pg_list_tables.md

-# List all tables in the PostgreSQL database
+# List all tables in the connected pangenome database.

 This function connects to the public panGenomeBreedr API and retrieves the names of all tables within the database.